Marine Biology with Foundation Year

 All about the course

-The new BSc (Hons) Marine Biology is the first of its kind in the north-west, managing to strike a fine balance between theoretical knowledge and practical skill learning.
-Thanks to the supportive learning environment, you will gain a systematic understanding of key aspects of the marine environment, as well as a detailed insight into the industry that relies on it.
-The curriculum is contemporary and will enhance employability through the University’s industry collaboration initiative.
+The BSc (Hons) Marine Biology is the first of its kind in the North-West, striking a fine balance between theoretical knowledge and practical skills.
+Through our supportive learning environment, you will gain a systematic understanding of key aspects of the marine environment, along with a rigorous insight into the industry that depends on it.
+Drawing on Salford's strength in industry collaboration we've shaped a contemporary curriculum that meets the needs of employers.

 Explore the characteristics of plant and animal cells which are the building blocks of all life forms; their interactions with micro and macro environments, and learn about the diversity of animal and plant life in a range of ecosystems.